wintercounter/phrame/README.md

 But `flexbox` is flexible (oO).
 Every `flexbox` based grids out there are totally different.
-Simply because it is not designed for grids. __CSS grids__ are for grids, but until we have that in every modern browser, I'm totally satisfied with the bloat free stylesheet and bloat-free markup I get.
-It looks ugly in _React_ components anyway.
+Simply because it is not designed for grids. __CSS grids__ are for grids, but until we have that in every modern browser, I'm fully satisfied with the bloat-free stylesheet and bloat-free markup I get.
+It looks ugly in _React_ components as well anyway.

 However, since modules are optional, maybe I'll consider to have more modules included (and/or port some from `1`), everyone can decide which one to use for his project.